About

 CPCAB Level 3 Certificate in Counselling Studies

-Ongoing professional development includes training in pregnancy and infant loss, infertility support, rainbow pregnancy, suicide prevention, bereavement, online therapy, mindfulness-based approaches, and trauma-informed practice.
+Ongoing professional development includes training in pregnancy and infant loss, infertility support, rainbow pregnancy, suicide prevention, bereavement, online and telephone counselling, mindfulness-based approaches, trauma-informed practice, and Acceptance and Commitment Therapy (ACT).

 Working Together